EdwinVW/dapr-hands-on/Assignment05/step-by-step.md

          value: ""
    ```

    This is how you configure Dapr components.
-They have a name which you can use in your code to secify the component to use (remember the `pubsub` name you used in the previous assignment when publishing or subscribing to a pub/sub topic).
+They have a name which you can use in your code to specify the component to use (remember the `pubsub` name you used in the previous assignment when publishing or subscribing to a pub/sub topic).
 They also have a type (to specify the building-block (pub/sub in this case) and component (Redis in this case)).

 3. Create a new file in the components folder named `statestore.yaml` and paste this snippet into the file: